We do not accept insurance. Learn more about our rates.

 But even with this support, children don’t always act as we expect.

-Your child might say, “everything’s ok,” but inside, they’re crying out for help.
+Your child might say that everything is okay, but inside, they’re crying out for help.
 They don’t want to worry you, or they’re overpowered by what they feel and wish it away.
 You’re reassured because your child wants you to believe that is true.
 They aren’t asking for help or telling you anything’s wrong, so you’re hoping all is well.
 But you sense that the reverse is true.
 Their positivity is unconvincing.

 You want to help them manage their emotions…

-When Patrick* first came to see me, he was swirling with upsetting emotions and no resolution.
+When Patrick* first came to see Erica, he was swirling with upsetting emotions and no resolution.

-He found a way to make himself stronger, including training his body and mind through exercise and practicing ways to assert himself.
+He found a way to strengthen himself, including training his body and mind through exercise and practicing assertiveness.
 With positivity and resolve, he developed the confidence to face new situations and returned to everyday activities.

 It’s about observing oneself from afar as you stand on a precipice and wonder where you’re going next.